 It’s that time of year again when many of us are exchanging presents and after a year like this we could all do with a little festive sparkle and some of those extra endorphins that the act of giving brings!

-But what with it being 2020 and all that, things are different.
 We’re more conscious of what and where we spend our time and money.
 So this gift guide will hopefully give you some ideas for presents that will give you and your loved ones an inner glow without costing the earth.

 1. Plant a tree